Australian state to end quarantine for vaccinated travelers

 “It’s going to be great for our tourism industry, it’s going to be great for tourist operators,” he added.

-The federal government announced two weeks ago that vaccinated Australians would be free to travel overseas from November for the first since March last year.
-New South Wales would become the first state to open because it would be the first to reach the benchmark of 80% of the population aged 16 and older becoming fully vaccinated.
+Sydney’s is the first Australian international airport to reopen because News South Wales has the highest vaccination rate of any state.

-Prime Minister Scott Morrison has yet to say when tourists will be welcomed back to Australia, but has ruled out this year.
+Prime Minister Scott Morrison approved the Nov.
+1 travel resumption, but has yet to say when foreign tourists will be welcomed back in Australia.
+He has ruled out this year.

-After Australian permanent residents and citizens, skilled migrants and students would be given priority over international tourists, he said.
+Australian permanent residents and citizens will be free to travel next month for the first time since the nation's border was closed in March last year by some of the toughest travel restrictions in the democratic world.
+Skilled migrants and students would be given priority in coming to Australia over international tourists.

+Morrison said on Friday that parents of Australians would be reclassified as immediate family, enabling foreign nationals to visit grandchildren born in Australia during the pandemic.

 Limits on hotel rooms available for quarantine have been a major barrier for Australians who want to come home.